bluekvirus/Stage.js/implementation/HOWTO.md

 Note that you should name your *Context* as if it is a *Class*. **The name is important as it links the *Context* with the global navigation mechanism**.

-The `onNavigateTo` method denotes the `context:navigate-to` event listener.
-This event will get triggered if the application switched to `MyContextA` on the context region, so that you can do some *in-context* navigation followed by. (e.g if the navigation is at `#navigate/MyContextA/SubViewA...`)
+The `onNavigateTo` method is the `context:navigate-to` event listener.
+This event will get triggered if the application switched to `MyContextA` on the context region, so that you can do some *in-context* navigation followed by. (e.g if the navigation is at `#navigate/MyContextA/SubViewA...`, `SubViewA` will be the subpath argument)

 Now, with a *Context* defined, you will need *Regional*s to populate its regions.